Q: Can I rush?

 A: No, not while you are in TTAP.
 However, If you transfer from Summer II TTAP, you may rush in the upcoming Fall.
 If you transfer after the Fall TTAP you can rush the upcoming Spring.

 A: Yes, TTAP follows the Texas Tech standard for living arrangements.
 For more information contact University Housing.
-TTAP students will live in Gates Hall with the TTAP Learning Community.
-This is a Texas Tech dorm that also houses TTU students.
+TTAP students will live in Chitwood/Weymouth with the First Year Success Learning Community.
+This is a Texas Tech dorm that also houses TTU students. **TTAP students cannot register for Housing until April 1st.**

 A: Yes, as long as you have a high school diploma equivalent.
 For example: GED and home school.